 The former removes stress from the situation, creating space and opportunity for a willing return.
 The latter adds stress, causes more damage, and pushes them even further away with more resolve to stay away.

 Those are the two paths.

 It’s cruel, but out of the two, which do you think is the more popular?
 Yes, it’s the 2nd.
-I’ve already said I’m not a betting man, but odds are good that you also chose the 2nd path, calling and texting your ex multiple times each day, adding pressure to the situation rather than taking it away.
+I’ve already said I’m not a betting man, but the odds are good that you also chose the 2nd path, calling and texting your ex multiple times each day, adding pressure to the situation rather than taking it away.

 The thing is, you’re only acting and behaving in the manner you feel most natural.
 You are not forcing yourself.
 You’re driven to do it by your volatile emotions which are bubbling away under the surface.
-It’s miserable, but you are suffering great pain and the breakup has sent your life into a spin.
+It’s miserable, but you are suffering great pain, and the breakup has sent your life into a spin.

 Bottom-line: it’s not reasonable to expect anyone under your conditions to act any different without a strong prod or two in the right direction.